lagom/lagom/docs/manual/common/concepts/ServiceDiscovery.md

 The following diagram illustrates server-side service discovery.
 (TBA)

 To simplify testing of server-side service discovery, the Lagom development environment starts all your services plus a Service Registry and a Service Gateway.

+**Reviewers: I think we should probably add illustrations of the difference between server and client side discovery and the relationships of a Service Gateway to the service registry.
+I just realized this before sending for review, so will work on it while you are reviewing.